Fed03/functional-programming-talk-giuneco/fragments/immutability.md

 Only constants
 +++
-Luckly, "variables" are short living because they exist only inside functions.
+Luckily, "variables" are short-lived because they exist only inside functions.
 <br><br>
 @size[1.5em](And functions are small, right?)
 +++